Introduction to Shopify Liquid

 In this loop, we are iterating over a collection of products and outputting the title, description, and price of each product.

-Editing Shopify Theme Code
+Editing Shopify Liquid Code

-Now that we have covered the basics of Shopify Liquid, let’s take a look at how to edit Shopify theme code.
+Now that we have covered the basics of Shopify Liquid, let’s take a look at how to edit the Shopify theme code.
 There are a few different ways to edit Shopify theme code, including using the Shopify theme editor, editing theme files in your Shopify admin, or editing theme files locally on your computer.

 Using the Shopify Theme Editor

 The easiest way to make changes to your Shopify theme is to use the Shopify theme editor.
-The theme editor is a visual tool that allows you to make changes to your theme without needing to know how to code.
+A theme editor is a visual tool that allows you to make changes to your theme without needing to know how to code.

 To access the Shopify theme editor, go to your Shopify admin and navigate to Online Store > Themes.
 From there, click on the Customize button for the theme you want to edit.